 Nature loss is a planetary emergency.
-More than half of the world’s GDP is dependent on nature1 – that’s approximately 44 trillion USD of economic value generation2.
+More than half of the world’s GDP is dependent on nature – that’s approximately 44 trillion USD of economic value generation.
 In turn, nature loss poses a significant risk not only to biodiversity and ecosystem degradation, but also to corporate and financial stability.

 Despite this, there currently are no solid tools available for businesses to understand the concrete ways in which nature impacts their financial performance, nor the longer-term financial risks connected to how they interact with nature.
 Realizing this, the Task Force on Nature-Related Financial Disclosures (TNFD) set out to provide organizations with a risk management and disclosure framework to report and act on evolving nature-related risks.
 The initiative was announced in July 2020, with the first beta version of the framework being released earlier in March this year.